-At Rowde Primary Academy we believe that a high quality science education provides the fundamentals for understanding the world through the particular disciplines of biology, chemistry and physics.
+At Rowde Primary Academy, we believe that a high-quality science education provides the fundamentals for understanding the world through the particular disciplines of biology, chemistry and physics.
 We intend for the children to receive this, both in class, as well as in collective and class worship.

 Science is vital to the world’s future prosperity and has changed our lives, and all pupils should be taught crucial aspects of the knowledge, methods, processes and uses of science.
-Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and interest about natural wonders.
+Through building a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and interest about natural wonders.
 They should be encouraged to understand how science can be used to explain what is happening, predict how things will behave, and analyse the causes.

 Science in our school is about developing children’s ideas and ways of working that enable them to make sense of the world in which they live through investigation, as well as using and applying process skills.
 The staff at Rowde ensure that all children are exposed to high quality teaching and learning experiences, which allow children to explore their outdoor environment and locality, thus developing their scientific enquiry and investigative skills.
 They are immersed in scientific vocabulary, which aids children’s knowledge and understanding not only of the topic they are studying, but of the world around them.
 We intend to provide all children regardless of ethnic origin, gender, class, aptitude or disability, with a broad and balanced science curriculum.

-The effect and measure of this is to ensure children not only gain the appropriate age related knowledge linked to the science curriculum, but also skills which equip them to progress from their starting points, and within their everyday lives.
+The effect and measure of this is to ensure children not only gain the appropriate age-related knowledge linked to the science curriculum, but also skills which equip them to progress from their starting points, and within their everyday lives.

 All children will have: